htetthu-aung/Face-Recognition-with-SVM/README.md

 ## Project Set up and Installation
-The project is used opencv, numpy and matplotlib library.
+This project is used opencv, numpy and matplotlib library.

 ## Dataset